ouchitaikoproject/OuchiTaikoProject/README.md

 💾 [File packet located here](https://ouchitaikoproject.github.io/OuchiTaikoProject/DownloadFiles/KillerQsOuchiTaikoProjectSTLandSVGFiles.zip)

-You can also cut all of the pieces using a handsaw, jigsaw, etc. if a CNC machine or Laser cutter isn't available.
-You can check with your local Makerspace for assistance as well.
+Use your Laser or CNC machine to cut out all of the parts in template files.

 ---

 ### **<u>B2.
 Sand smooth as needed</u>**

+Sand down any rough edges from the cutting or drilling to ensure that the pieces marry up well during assembly later.

 ---

-### **Assemble the Drum Structure**
+### ***Assemble the Drum Structure***

 ### **<u>B3.
-Glue rear base plates</u>**
+Assemble and glue the rear base plates together</u>**

-Use **Wood Glue** to glue the two identical rear base plates together (they are 100% identical, just align the holes).
+Use **Wood Glue** to glue the two identical rear base plates together (they are 100% identical, just align the holes and glue together).
 Clamp securely or weigh down and let dry for several hours.

 <div align="center">
 <img src="images/Pictures/100000000000060000000800A4CE90BA.jpg" width="350px" style="display: block; margin: 0 auto;">